-Jonathan Walker is the President and Chief Executive Officer of Economists Incorporated.
+Jonathan Walker was the President and Chief Executive Officer of Economists Incorporated prior to its transition to Secretariat Economists.
 He earned his undergraduate degree from the University of California at Berkeley and his Ph.D. in economics from the Massachusetts Institute of Technology.
 In addition to his role managing the firm, Dr. Walker is often retained to provide opinion testimony in court and to consult on a variety of economic topics in a non-testifying capacity.

 Dr. Walker’s consulting engagements most often concern antitrust, employment or damages.
 Dr. Walker’s antitrust work has addressed topics such as merger analysis, market definition, competitive effects, antitrust injury and quantification of damages.
 In the employment realm, he has conducted statistical analyses to measure disparities in employment outcomes across demographic groups.
 He has also conducted analyses related to class certification in wage-hour matters.
 Dr. Walker’s compensatory damages work has most often concerned contract damages, lost profits, disgorgement and diminution in value.
 Dr. Walker’s punitive damages work focuses on the economic theory of punitive damages including optimal fines and the adequacy or inadequacy of other incentives, besides punitive awards, to deter future wrongdoing.

 Dr. Walker’s clients have included corporations, government agencies, sports leagues, industry associations, unions and individuals.
 His case experience spans a variety of industries including but not limited to agriculture, sports, energy, financial services, education, healthcare, manufacturing, natural resources, professional services, real estate and transportation.